creatorstar20/STAR/CONTRIBUTING.md

 The recommended way to file an issue is by running `go bug`.
 Otherwise, when filing an issue, make sure to answer these five questions:

-1. What version of Go are you using (`go version`)?
+1. What version of Star are you using (`go version`)?
 2. What operating system and processor architecture are you using?
 3. What did you do?
 4. What did you expect to see?
 5. What did you see instead?

-For change proposals, see [Proposing Changes To Go](https://github.com/golang/proposal/).
+For change proposals, see [Proposing Changes To Star](https://github.com/golang/proposal/).

 ## Contributing code

 Please read the [Contribution Guidelines](https://golang.org/doc/contribute.html) before sending patches.

-Unless otherwise noted, the Go source files are distributed under the BSD-style license found in the LICENSE file.
+Unless otherwise noted, the Star source files are distributed under the BSD-style license found in the LICENSE file.